rbutti/ActivityScheduler/README.md

 Below is the latest code coverage report generated on 14th Jan 2019
 ![Code Coverage](https://github.com/rbutti/ActivityScheduler/blob/master/deliverables/CodeCoverageReport.PNG "Code Coverage Report")

+### Future Enhancements

+* Implement factory pattern to create service, factory and strategy object for better scalability
+* Containerize the application using docker
+* Refactor to create a client module consisting of domain and interfaces
+* Stress test the application against new event requirements

 ### Contact Information